0xAF/af-etc/README.md

 ### usage

-Instead of running the init script below you should sneak into the configs and copy what you like ...
+You should probably have a look at the scripts and config files and pickup only what you need/want.

-*Use at your own risk!! this will overwrite your current zsh, ssh, vim and git config.*
+*Use at your own risk!! this will overwrite some of your configurations.*

-    wget https://raw.github.com/0xAF/af-etc/master/init/init.sh && chmod a+x init.sh
+    wget https://raw.github.com/0xAF/af-etc/master/init.sh && chmod +x init.sh

 ### acknowledgement

-I've dropped my install method and used some stuff from https://github.com/seebi/rc
+I've used some ideas from https://github.com/seebi/rc.
+Mainly the Makefile idea.

 LICENSE
 =======